 Whilst the categories of information above may not be complete if other categories are occasionally gathered for a law enforcement purpose or as part of general processing of personal data, no inference should be drawn that all of the above categories of personal data is held in respect of every data subject (person) in respect of whom personal data is held.

 Where do we obtain personal data from?

-In order to carry out the purposes described under section ‘Why do we collect and use personal information?', Merseyside Police may collect personal data from a wide variety of sources other than direct from yourself, including the following:
+In order to carry out the purposes described under section 1 above, Merseyside Police may collect personal data from a wide variety of sources other than direct from yourself, including the following:

 The Home Office

 International law enforcement agencies and bodies;

 Partner agencies involved in crime and disorder strategies; National or local government, or private agencies for safeguarding

 Private sector organisations working with the police in anti-crime strategies;

 Voluntary sector organisations;